muxyz/docs/README.md

 #### `authenticate()`

-Call this function to authenticate the user.
-This is usually run when your app is first loaded (only if you need your user to be authenticated within your application).
+Used to authenticate the user.
+Authenticate is usually run when your app is first rendered (only if you need your user to be authenticated within your application).

-#### `getUser: () => User`
+#### `getUser: () => User | undefined`

-Call this function to get the currently logged in users details.
+Call this function to get the currently logged in user.
 This will return `undefined` if you haven't previously called authenticate or the user is not logged in.

 Here is an example of the `User` interface: